Janry Ubas Profile:

 The winning leap in the last SEA Games was 7.75m by Supanara of Thailand, who won the 2009, 2011, 2015 SEA Games Long Jump titles.
 Ubas was the bronze medalist last SEA Games 2015 in the Men’s Decathlon.

 For instance, the leap of Ubas is the #2 jump of all time, and he currently leads the SEA Ranking list for 2017.
 However, Only Olympian Henry Dagmil 7.99m in 2007 has ever leaped further.
-Ubas is trained primarily by Dario De Rosas, who is also the head coach of FEU, Ubas studies, and Dario’s assistant Joebert Delicano.
+Ubas is trained primarily by Dario De Rosas, the head coach of FEU, Ubas studies, and Dario’s assistant Joebert Delicano.

 Besides, Rone Malipay, who trains with Delicano, improved his Triple Jump PB from 15.55 to 15.67m.